McCloudS/subgen/README.md

 The script was re-developed without using Docker, so it will work just fine as long as you have the dependencies installed.
 You can either set the variables as environment variables in your CLI or edit the script manually at the top.
 As mentioned above, your paths still have to match Plex.
 <br><br>
-The only thing that should needed is `pip3 install numpy requests flask faster-whisper stable-ts` in weird installations, you may need to install ffmpeg via your OS package manager.
+The only thing that should needed is `pip3 install numpy stable-ts fastapi requests faster-whisper uvicorn python-multipart whisper` in weird installations, you may need to install ffmpeg via your OS package manager.

 # What are the limitations/problems?